ihasTaco/ds3-adapter/README.md

 - [ ] Test setup on ESP32-S3 microcontrollers (Explore feasibility as an alternative to Raspberry Pi Zero 2W.)
 - [ ] Modularize HID reports (Enable easier integration of other generic controllers.)

+### Research / Test
+- Test rumble on PS2 games in PS2 mode (I don't know if there is an official name for it, cut-down, legacy, backwards compatibility mode)
+  - Without looking at it, I'm hoping the PS2 mode is just using DualShock 2 protocols and I can just test if the PS3 is sending DS2 packets and then translate and relay those packets to the DS5 controller.
+  - I really hope this works for the PSN PS2 games, as I don't have a BC PS3, and don't well to sell my car to buy one :/
+- Raspberry Pi Pico 2w support
+- ESP32-S3 support
+- Multiconsole/one controller support (There's a physical issue, with the pi only having one data usb port, but using bluetooth pairing, this *may* be possible.
+May be limited by concurrent connections and latency.)

 ### The Goal

 Feature complete would look like:

 A ready to-go raspberry pi image for easier installation and setup.

 Web UI Features
  - Pair DualSense controller.
  - Display latency and battery status.
 (I would like to see the PS3 show the controllers battery status, but I think with how the PS3 handles controllers connected via usb,  it will always show as charging or charged status)